mvysny/vok-orm/README.md

 After you're done, call `VokOrm.destroy()` to close the pool.

-> You can use this library from anywhere.
+> You can call methods of this library from anywhere.
 You don't need to be running inside of the JavaEE or Spring container - you can use this library from a plain JavaSE main method.

 ### Finding Categories